-We first selected CTTSs and HAeBe stars in λ Ori, Ori OB1, and Lac OB1 based on the 2MASS colors.
+We first selected CTTSs and HAeBe stars in $\lambda$ Ori, Ori OB1, and Lac OB1 based on the 2MASS colors.
 These PMS stars are then utilized to trace recent star-forming activities.
 The young stars are found to be lined up in an age sequence between massive stars and comet-shaped clouds or bright-rimmed clouds, with the youngest stars located near the cloud surfaces.
 There are no PMS stars far behind the I-fronts.
-These results support the scenario by which the Lyman continuum photons of a luminous O star create expanding I-fronts that would cause the evaporation and compression of nearby clouds to form BRCs or cometshaped clouds, thereby inducing the birth of low- and intermediate-mass stars.
+These results support the scenario by which the Lyman continuum photons of a luminous O star create expanding I-fronts that would cause the evaporation and compression of nearby clouds to form BRCs or comet-shaped clouds, thereby inducing the birth of low- and intermediate-mass stars.
 The BRCs provide us with a convenient setting in which to see that the HAeBe stars tend to form in the inner, denser parts of a cloud, whereas the CTTSs are formed near the photoevaporating cloud layers.
 Young stars in bright-rimmed or comet-shaped clouds near a massive star are likely to have been formed by triggering.
-Assuming a shock speed of ~ 10 km s-1, this would result in an age spread of several Myrs between member stars or star groups formed in the sequence.
+Assuming a shock speed of $\sim 10$ km s-1, this would result in an age spread of several Myr between member stars or star groups formed in the sequence.

 We want to particularly thank Richard F. Green, Director of KPNO, who kindly provided us the director's discretionary time to accomplish this work.
-We are also grateful to the staff of the Beijing Astronomical Observatory for their assistance during our observation runs and to the referee, Hans Zinnecker, for his suggestions helpful in improving the quality of this paper.
+We are also grateful to the staff of the Beijing Astronomical Observatory for their assistance during our observation runs, and to the referee, Hans Zinnecker, for his suggestions helpful in improving the quality of this paper, and to Debbie Nester for help in the language used in this paper.
 This research makes use of data products from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the National Aeronautics and Space Administration and the National Science Foundation (NSF).
 We also used the Southern H-Alpha Sky Survey Atlas (SHASSA), supported by the NSF.
 We acknowledge the financial support of grant NSC92-2112-M-008-047 from the National Science Council and 92-N-FA01-1-4-5 from the Ministry of Education of Taiwan.